SkygearIO/guides/push-notifications/basics/ios.md

 ## Sending push notification to users

-Okay, now we are ready to send push notifiactions to the regiestered devices.
-If you have not registered your device on Skygear, please read the guide on device registeration.
+Okay, now we are ready to send push notifications to the registered devices.
+If you have not registered your device on Skygear, please read the guide on device registration.

-You can send Push Notfication to all devices belongs to your selected users.
+You can send Push Notification to all devices belongs to your selected users.

 ```obj-c
 // send notification through APNS